-34. The City must submit outlay reports on a quarterly or monthly basis with sufficient documentation on costs in accordance with TWDB outlay report guidelines.

-- 35. The Obligations must provide that all laborers and mechanics employed by contractors and subcontractors for projects be paid wages at rates not less than those prevailing on projects of a similar character in the locality in accordance with the Davis-Bacon Act, and the U.S. Department of Labor's implementing regulations.
+- 34. The City must submit outlay reports on a quarterly or monthly basis with sufficient documentation on costs in accordance with TWDB outlay report guidelines. - 35.
+The Obligations must provide that all laborers and mechanics employed by contractors and subcontractors for projects be paid wages at rates not less than those prevailing on projects of a similar character in the locality in accordance with the Davis-Bacon Act, and the U.S. Department of Labor's implementing regulations.
 The City, all contractors, and all sub-contractors must ensure that all project contracts mandate compliance with Davis-Bacon.
 All contracts and subcontracts for the construction of the project carried out in whole or in part with financial assistance made available as provided must insert in full in any contract in excess of \$2,000 the contract clauses as provided by the TWDB. - 36.
 The Obligations must provide that the City shall provide the TWDB with all information required to be reported in accordance with the Federal Funding Accountability and Transparency Act of 2006, Pub.
 L. 109-282, as amended by Pub.
 L. 110-252.
-The City shall obtain a Unique Entity Identification Number and shall register with System for Award Management (SAM) and maintain current registration at all times during which the Obligations are outstanding. - 37.
-The Obligations must provide that all proceeds of this financial assistance will be timely and expeditiously used, as required by 40 CFR § 35.3135(d), and must provide that the City will adhere to the approved project schedule. - 38.
+The City shall obtain a Unique Entity Identification Number and shall register with System for Award Management (SAM) and maintain current registration at all times during which the Obligations are outstanding.

+- 37. The Obligations must provide that all proceeds of this financial assistance will be timely and expeditiously used, as required by 40 CFR § 35.3135(d), and must provide that the City will adhere to the approved project schedule. - 38.
 The Obligations and Principal Forgiveness Agreement must provide that the City will abide by all applicable construction contract requirements related to the use of iron and steel products produced in the United States, as required by 31 TAC § 375.3, 33 U.S.C. § 1388, and related State Revolving Fund Policy Guidelines. - 39.
-The Obligations and Principal Forgiveness Agreement must provide that the City will abide by all applicable requirements related to the Build America, Buy America Act, Public Law 117-58. - 40.
 The Obligations must provide that the City must comply with the requirements set forth in 33 U.S.C. § 1382 et seq. related to maintaining project accounts containing financial assistance for planning, design, acquisition, or construction in accordance with generally accepted accounting principles (GAAP).
-These standards and principles also apply to the reporting of underlying infrastructure assets. - 41.
+These standards and principles also apply to the reporting of underlying infrastructure assets. - 40.
 The Obligations and Principal Forgiveness Agreement must provide that the City shall abide by the prohibition on certain telecommunications and video surveillance services or equipment as required by 2 CFR § 200.216.